hofstra/coyote/sources/_posts/2015-08-04-colville-coyote-pest.md

 layout: source
 title: The Coyote a Pest But The Pelt Worth Money
 category:
-coyote-as-varmint
+- coyote-as-varmint
--Newspapers
+- Newspapers
 pubdate: 1903
 source: Library of Congress
 type: article
 tags:
 - Coyote and conflicts with ranching
 - Coyote Pelt
 - Coyote as pest
 ---